elhyc/predicting-streetcar-bunching-risk-events/README.md

 - The main feature dataframe that our models will be fit with is called ```incident_X```, which is a sub-dataframe of ```incident_df```, consisting of valid bunching episodes satisfying the current definition of "risk-pattern".

+# Modeling overview

+For each risk-event type,  we use XGBoost as our model for our binary classification prediction task.
+For training and testing purposes, we use a time-sensitive train/validation/test split our of data set.
+The splits are given by:

+- Training set: 2024/07/01 to 2025/09/30

+   - A single buffer day

+- Validation set: 2025/10/01 to 2025/11/15

+  - A single buffer day

+- Test set: 2025/11/16 to 2026/03/11

+We do a 4-fold cross-validation scheme for model training.
+A hyperparameter grid search is done to search for optimal XGboost hyperparameters.
+Depending on the skewed-ness of the specific type of risk-event, we may choose different metrics for assessing performance on validation sets.
+Generally speaking, as we are leaning towards recall rate, we consider F2-score, with possibly a cap on false positive rate.

 # Data-loading